 Electrostatic disinfection devices use positive and negative charges to make disinfecting solutions electromagnetically adhere to surfaces so that even the smallest areas, or areas that often go unnoticed like the bottom of hand rests, are disinfected.

-This is the most effective method of disinfection as both a preventative and reactive measure.
+Electrostatic disinfection is our number one recommended coronavirus disinfecting service because is it the most effective method of disinfection as both a preventative and reactive measure.
 We recommend this service at least one time per week to all of our customers in addition to regularly scheduled services.

 Disinfection is a team effort.
 Recognizing this, we’ve created programs to help our customers stay protected before, during and after reopening for business.